cvc5/ethos/user_manual.md

 #### List

-Atomic terms can be marked with the annotation `:list`.<!--CT Do we really need this level of generality?
-Can we restrict the annotation to just function arguments or perhaps just typed vars? -->
+Parameters can be marked with the annotation `:list`.
+This includes those in function symbol declarations, as well as parameters to (e.g. `define`, `program`, `declare-rule`) commands.
 This annotation marks that the term should be treated as a list of arguments when it occurs as an argument of a right (left) associative operator with a nil element.
 Note the following example:

 ```smt